lunchbag/hugo-blog/content/posts/preparing-for-solopreneurship.md

 The coolest part (which I've yet to re-experience with Lunch Money) was when I met someone at a show.
 I asked them if they had heard of my site and they pulled up their phone to show me it was the last site they had visited.
 That blew my mind!

 The eventual fade of my interest in EDM also meant the end of futuraretro.
 While it didn't get anywhere significant, I strengthened my muscle of "learning by doing".
-Since then, I've launched a number of other micro-sites spawned from short-lived curiosities and interests.
+Since then, I've started a number of other micro-sites spawned from short-lived curiosities and interests.
 My first few projects did not end up being the breakthrough ones but they helped me get used to putting myself out there and launching things.

 # **Hitting the reset button**

 Moving out of San Francisco permanently and subsequently taking a sabbatical helped strip away the biases that were stemming from my environment.
 If you were to ask me when I was living in San Francisco my motivations for wanting to start a company, my honest answer would probably be related to boosting my ego, gaining clout among my Silicon Valley peers, or making a ton of money so I could afford a little condo in the Mission.

 [I took significant time off to travel in 2017](https://lunchbag.ca/pre-departure-thoughts/).
 I sought after experiences I knew I would never come across otherwise such as spending time [in various abodes in Northeastern Thailand](https://lunchbag.ca/thailand/) and [the French countryside](https://lunchbag.ca/lunchbag-in-france-living-in-the-mountains/).
 Being in new and unfamiliar environments helped me see almost right away that I wanted to end up in Toronto.
-I was reminded of the other joys in life– family, nature and community and [I gained clarity on myself](https://lunchbag.ca/checking-in-things-i-ve-learned/).
+I was reminded of the other joys in life– family, nature and community, and [I gained clarity on myself](https://lunchbag.ca/checking-in-things-i-ve-learned/).

 ![](/uploads/sabbatical.jpg)<span class="caption">Pure joy in the Burgundy countryside where I spent 5 weeks as a bartender and waitress at a French restaurant</span>